Macrometacorp/docs/docs/c8ql/got-tutorial/geospatial-queries.md

 ]
 ```

 The extra attribute, here called _distance_, is returned as part of the _loc_ variable, as if it was part of the location document.
-The value is divided by 1000 in the example query, to convert the unit to kilometers, simply to make it better readable.
+The value is divided by 1,000 in the example query, to convert the unit to kilometers, to make it better readable.

 ## Next Steps

 Great job!
-You can now
+You can now use C8QL queries to enter, sort, and manipulate various kinds of data in interesting ways.
+Here is what you might do next:

+- Learn how to turn queries into endpoints with [Query Workers](../../queryworkers/query-workers.md).
+- Read through [C8QL Examples](../examples/index.md) for more ideas about what to do with C8QL.
+- Dig deeper into C8QL [Functions](../functions/index.md) and [Operations](../operations/index.md).

+Have fun!